-The psychology of leadership simply fascinates me, and no more so than when leaders have a positive influence on their team.
+The psychology of leadership fascinates me, and no more so than when leaders have a positive influence on their teams.
 You may not class yourself as a leader, but you are a leader, whether you’re leading a team, a family or even yourself.
 In your role, as a leader, the energy you emit is vital, and cannot fail to affect yourself and others.

-Positive psychology sounds like another fad or for those of us chronic doomsayers, just plain “Pollyanna”.
+Positive psychology sounds like another fad for those of us chronic doomsayers, just plain “Pollyanna”.
 We all know the world we see has positive and negative energy.
-The question I have been asked on occasions is “By being positive, aren’t we just lying to ourselves?”
+The question I have been asked on occasion is “By being positive, aren’t we just lying to ourselves?”
 Another concern centres on being authentic. ”Surely being positive constantly can’t be authentic, because bad things happen”.

 Be a force for good